 As much as I love my prayer journal, there are those days when…

-I wake up thirty minutes later than I planned and a couple of the children are already awake…and one of them is even sitting in “my” chair.
+I wake up thirty minutes later than I planned and a couple of the children are already awake…and one of them is even sitting in “my” chair and drinking from “my” cup.

 It’s ok, I calmly tell myself.
 I can sit quietly and flip through my prayer journal after our family school time and while the kids are doing their animal chores before breakfast.

-And the three year old decides to come back early from animals because he’s so hungry.
+And the five-year-old decides to come back early from animals because he’s “soooo hungwry.”

-So I try to offer focused prayers and intentions as I make the breakfast, balance the checkbook, text the soccer coach and call the library for a tax form.
+So I stumble through some prayers and intentions as I make the breakfast, balance the checkbook, text the soccer coach and call the library for a tax form.

 It’s ok I calmly tell myself.
 I can sit down with my prayer journal once school starts and everyone is doing their school work or quietly playing.

-The three year old wants the Legos back that he gave the six year old because he doesn’t understand that when you give something away it’s no longer yours.
+The five-year-old wants the Legos back that he gave the nine-year-old because he doesn’t understand that when you give something away it’s no longer yours.

 One of the laptops used for math is freezing up and the other is making a funny noise.

-The ten year old went outside to see why the dog was barking and then saw a bird which made him remember to check the hay barn for eggs because a chicken has made a secret nest in there.
+The thirteen-year-old went outside to see why the dog was barking and then saw a bird which made him remember to check the hay barn for eggs because a chicken has made a secret nest in there.

-So I try to recall God’s presence while I’m walking around looking for the ten year.
-After lunch, once I put the three year old down for nap and the younger children are at rest and quiet and the olders are finishing up school, then I will finally be able to sit down with my lovely prayer journal.
+So I try to recall God’s presence while I’m walking around looking for the thirteen-year-old.
+After lunch, once I tell the five-year-old and nine-year-old to go to rest and quiet and the olders are (supposed to be) finishing up school, then I will finally be able to sit down with my lovely prayer journal.

 I fall asleep!
-And when I wake up it’s time to take my sixteen year old to work, start dinner, straighten the house and answer final questions about school.
+And when I wake up it’s time to start dinner, straighten the house, answer final questions about school and start getting my people ready for soccer practices.

 It’s ok I calmly tell myself.
-I can use those beautiful prayers I composed after dinner while kids are working with daddy.
+I can use those beautiful prayers I composed after dinner while sitting in the car at soccer practice.

-While I’m out a child calls my cell phone to tell me we are out of cereal and milk; could I please stop and get some on my way home?
+While I’m out my husband, out on his own errands, calls to tell me we are out of cereal and milk; could I please stop and get some on my way home since I’m closer to the store than he is?

-By the time I get home, it’s clean up, night-night snack and bath time.
-Then family prayer and goodnights.
+By the time I get home, it’s clean up, evening animal chores, night-night snack, bath time, family prayer, and goodnights.

 And I realize I went the entire day without once opening my prayer journal.

 When I woke up thirty minutes late, before I got out of bed I said, “Serviam” I will serve; I started my day with prayer.
 And when I saw those two little boys up with the sun, I helped them with their morning offering; I continued in prayer.
 During our family school, we read about the saint of the day and our Guardian Angels.
-Next we worked on our Scripture and Catechism memorization.
-When my husband calls just a brief inspiration of thanksgiving for his dedicated service to our family enters my heart and seeing my fourteen walk into the room gives me a moments pause as I feel intense gratitude for my vocation as her momma.
-Looking into the big brown eyes of three year old and his brother’s clear blue ones again remind me of the blessings I have been given.
+Next, we worked on our Scripture and Catechism memorization.
+When my husband calls just a brief inspiration of thanksgiving for his dedicated service to our family enters my heart and seeing my seventeen-year-old walk into the room gives me a moment’s pause as I feel intense gratitude for my vocation as her momma.
+Looking into the big brown eyes of my five-year-old and his brother’s clear blue ones again remind me of the blessings I have been given.
 Computer problems remind me of the abundance we have and the ability I have to homeschool my children.
-And walking around outside hunting down a ten year old offers the me the opportunity to enjoy God’s amazing creation…including a wandering ten year old.
+And walking around outside, hunting down a thirteen-year-old offers me the opportunity to enjoy God’s amazing creation…including a wandering child.

 Do you see?
-Each and every moment could have and some of them used as a prayer in itself.
+Each and every moment could have been turned into a prayer, a conversation with God.
+Some of them were a prayer just by lifting my heart and mind up to God.
 These weren’t long and formal prayers.
 They weren’t composed and poised prayers.
-Most of them probably wouldn’t even look like prayers to anyone else…me included.
+Most of them probably didn’t even look like prayers to anyone else…me included.

 Each time my heart was turned to gratitude, I prayed.
 Each time I reflected on my blessings, I prayed.
 Each time I served someone else, I prayed.

-These are not the ideal prayers everyday, but they are prayers.
+These are not the ideal prayers every single day, but they are prayers.
 So don’t get hung up on supplies and form, location and position.